SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 4.6.2 - Drum Randomizer / Load Random Samples

 - ([#122]) Pressing `AUDITION` + `RANDOM` on a drum kit row will load a random sample from the same folder as the currently enabled sample and load it as the sound for that row.
-Currently limited to 25 files for performance reasons.
     - This feature is `ON` by default and can be set to `ON` or `OFF` via `SETTINGS > COMMUNITY FEATURES`.

 #### 4.6.3 - Manual Slicing / Lazy Chop